tacofoundation/tacofoundation.github.io/docs/specification.md

 }
 ```

-# 7. PART III: API LAYER (Programmatic Access)
+## 7. API LAYER (Programmatic Access)

 The TACO API provides two tools: TacoToolbox for creating datasets and TacoReader for querying them.

-**TacoToolbox (Writer)** is Python-only for ease of maintenance, not technical necessity.
+- **TacoToolbox (Writer)** is Python-only for ease of maintenance, not technical necessity.

-**TacoReader (Reader)** is designed to be easily implemented in any language with a DataFrame interface, object-oriented classes, a lazy Parquet reader with query pushdown support, and GDAL bindings for data access.
+- **TacoReader (Reader)** is designed to be easily implemented in any language with a DataFrame interface, object-oriented classes, a lazy Parquet reader with query pushdown support, and GDAL bindings for data access.
 This makes TacoReader viable in R, Rust, Julia, C++, and other scientific computing languages.

 All TacoReader and TacoToolbox **MUST** conform to the core API specification defined below.
 Additional features beyond the specification **MUST** be implemented in separate modules to prevent fragmentation.

-## 7.1.
+### 7.1.
 TacoToolbox (Writer API)

 TacoToolbox provides functionality for creating, converting, and validating TACO datasets.
 The API is organized around three core concepts: SAMPLE (minimal unit), TORTILLA (set of SAMPLEs), and TACO (complete dataset).

-### **7.1.1.
-Data Model Classes**
+#### 7.1.1.
+Data Model Classes

 **`datamodel.Sample`**